dnzc/theorem-guide/CONTENT/maths/[COURSE] Analysis-Topology/README.md

-# IB Analysis and Topology
+# IB Analysis and Topology <IncompleteMessage/>

 Notes I took for IB Analysis and Topology in the Cambridge Mathematical Tripos in 2024.
-The goal is to be able to provide motivation and intuition for topics that were presented to me very abstractly.
+Aimed at second-year undergraduates.
+Hopefully I can provide some inutition that might not be present elsewhere.

 ## Course Prerequisites